yuriajala/resume/README.md

 - BATLAB, Brazil
 *Researcher apprentice*
 2013 - 2014
-BATLAB is a university lab for I.A. and automation.
+BATLAB is a university lab for A.I. and automation.
 During my BSc time, I was a researcher apprentice, working on PCB design and analog filters.
 [Website (outdated)](https://www.facebook.com/batlab.ufms/)

 ## Education
 - University of Sao Paulo, Brazil — *M.Sc.*